Bartłomiej Drągowski

-Bartłomiej Drągowski (/pl/; born 19 August 1997) is a Polish professional footballer who plays as a goalkeeper for Greek Super League club Panathinaikos, and the Poland national team.
+Bartłomiej Drągowski (/pl/; born 19 August 1997) is a Polish professional footballer who plays as a goalkeeper for Ekstraklasa club Widzew Łódź and the Poland national team.
 He began his career with Polish side Jagiellonia Białystok where he made over 60 appearances before joining Fiorentina in 2016.

 Early and personal life

 Dragowski was born on 19 August 1997 in Białystok, Poland.
 He is in relationship with Agnieszka Abram.
+His father Dariusz Drągowski was also a professional footballer.

 Club career

 Jagiellonia Białystok

 An academy graduate of the former club himself, Drągowski made his Ekstraklasa debut at the age of 16 in a 4–4 draw with Korona Kielce on 27 May 2014.
 Following his performance during the match, he was named the division's Best Goalkeeper, Discovery of the Season and voted third-best player overall.
 He ultimately made 69 appearances for the club across all competitions, including in which were appearances in the league, Polish Cup and UEFA Europa League.